CellProfiler/CellProfiler/cellprofiler/data/help/other_batch.rst

    processing large batches of images, you may also consider adding **ExportToDatabase** to your pipeline, after your measurement modules but before the CreateBatchFiles module.
-This module will export your data either directly to a MySQL/SQLite database or into a set of comma-separated files (CSV) along with a script to import your data into a MySQL database.
+This module will export your data either directly to a MySQL or SQLite database.
 Please refer to the help for these modules in order learn more about which settings are appropriate.
 #. *Run the pipeline to create a batch file.* Click the *Analyze images*
    button and the analysis will begin processing locally.
 Do not be surprised if this initial step takes a while: CellProfiler must